nczmoo/dcs100/readme.md

     what if the tunnel was dark when you're heading in and light when you're headded out? create a wah wah portal sound for when you drink a portal and maybe a shimmering effect on the ui hits aren't ENTIRELY absorbed by armor (maybe some still bleeds through);
+    add a zombie at the point where you died that has the gold that you dropped

 MOTHER'S DAY PLAYTEST
     UI too cluttered on my phone